itsme-Aditya/Pharmacy_Management_System/README.md

 ## Introduction

-The Pharmacy Management System is a simple web application built using Streamlit, designed to manage drugs, customers, and orders efficiently.
+The Pharmacy Management System is a simple web application built using Streamlit, designed to manage drugs, customers and orders efficiently.
 It allows users to add drugs, customers, and orders, and view the relevant information easily.

 ## Features